 The training bundle for participants includes the following:

 - AZ900 fundamentals in cloud security

 - SC900 fundamentals in identity, security, and compliance

 - 16-week paid work-integrated learning placement in the cybersecurity sector

 - A mentorship program to build networking and community

-The pilot program enables employers to hire graduates of the program, which helps increase the diversity of the cybersecurity workforce in Canada.
+The program enables employers to hire trained and job-ready women and non-binary students, which helps increase the diversity of the cybersecurity workforce in Canada.